aflaxman/gbd/docs/dismod_data_server.rst

 View Model
 ----------

-1. Display data and priors by:
+1. Display data (as plots and as tables) as well as priors and estimates by:

     * type
     * year